BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 Thank you George for making this avewome scripts available for us!

+Note that cmake-scripts by `StableCoder` under the Apache Licence.

+Like `MIT Licence`, `Apache License` is also a permissive license.
+However, it has stringent terms when it comes to modifications.
+It requires you to explicitly list out all the modifications that you’ve done in the original software, i.e., you’re required to preserve modification notices.

+To learn more  about the differences between `MIT` and `Apache` licences, see for example, https://resources.whitesourcesoftware.com/blog-whitesource/top-10-apache-license-questions-answered

 ## Set the searching location for cmake 'include' locations

 First create a `cmake/modules` folder on top level of your project and include `dependency-graph.cmake`